Chain tool: Variations and alternatives

 Most chain tools are designed for chains where the links have flat plates.
 For chains with complicated shaped plates designed to facilitate smooth shifting, specific chain tools are available which are identical in design and operation, but have the ears protruding into the chain shaped in cross section to fit the links of the particular chain in question precisely, so as to hold the pin in the all-important vertical alignment with the screw of the tool.

 Some chain tools are better at removing pins than they are at inserting them.
 Once completely removed, chain pins are often very difficult to insert with a tool unless it has been specifically designed to do so.
 Users may overcome this limitation of some tools by never completely removing a pin that they intend to replace.
-They push the pin so that the chain can be broken, to shorten it for example, but so that it is firmly retained in the farthest plate.
+They push the pin so that the chain can be broken, to shorten it for example, which leads to it being firmly retained in the furthest plate.
 This way, even simple chain tools can press the pin back into place.

 While a chain tool is required to shorten simple chains on a bicycle, and as described above, can often be used to reconnect them, there are fast-release chain links that allow repeated making and breaking of a chain.
-They are connected by hand pressure but often need a pair of needle-nosed pliers for removal.
+They are connected by hand pressure, but often need a pair of needle-nosed pliers for removal.
 These links invariably replace a pair of outside plates on a chain, so joining two sets of inside plates.
 Bicycles with a single front chainring and rear sprocket (for example bicycles with hub gears or coaster brake hubs) may have a master link on the chain which holds the pin in place with an easily removable c-clip.
 Some master links are bevelled on top, and can interfere with the smooth operation of a derailleur system.
 Some derailleur suppliers have produced a chain with a fast-release link, made with straight plates to suit their derailleur products.

 A chain tool is usually needed to shorten a chain, even when a fast-release link is being used, unless the combined number of links plus the connection link just happens to be the length required.
 Consider the following example.